-Article 22 states that “the Board shall make reasonable and proper provisions for a safe and healthy workplace environment.”
+Article 22 of the Collective Agreement states that “the Board shall make reasonable and proper provisions for a safe and healthy workplace environment.”
 That means that the Board must provide a safe workplace, free of chemical, environmental and other safety hazards.

 When it comes to identifying potential hazards or unsafe working conditions, employees and the Board have joint responsibility for workplace health and safety.
 While the Board must identify potential risks and provide appropriate facilities for the work of all members of the University community, it is also incumbent on employees to use equipment and materials safely and identify potential problems.

 Example: Faculty members in the Department of Chemistry are using dangerous chemicals as part of their research.
 In this case, the University would ensure that the laboratory space provided for such activities was up to code.
 The University would also ensure that faculty, staff, and students working in the lab had the proper credentials and training.
 Employees, however, would be responsible for using the chemicals safely.
 Employees would also be responsible for identifying potential problems as they arose.
 For instance, if a faculty member noticed that chemicals were being improperly stored, it would be up to the faculty member to report the situation.